SuperAph1/TG799VAC-XTREME-17.2-MINT/README.md

 ## WebUI

-There is many permission by uid INSIDE .lp files so then we want to change telia, superuser and edngineer to admin instead
+There is many settings in the .lp files in the web directory that deny 'admin' from edit settings, see below example and how to fix this:

 Example: